aws-samples/amazon-sagemaker-activity-detection/deployment/README.md

 4. The SageMaker inference container reads the video from S3, preprocesses it, detects an activity and saves the prediction results to an Amazon DynamoDB table.

-In this example, a sample [Skiing People](https://www.pexels.com/video/people-skiing-857074/) video is used to create the MediaLive livestream channel which is also included in the code repo [here](../videos/PeopleSkiing.mp4).
+In this example, a sample [Skiing People](https://www.pexels.com/video/people-skiing-857074/) video is used to create the MediaLive livestream channel which is also included in the [code repo](../videos/PeopleSkiing.mp4).
 In addition, the deployed model is the I3D model with Resnet50 backbone retrained with UCF101 dataset as explained in this [Jupyter Notebook](../development/SM-transferlearning-UCF101-Inference.ipynb).
 Autoscaling is enabled for the SageMaker endpoint in order to adjust the number of instances based on the actual workload.

 If you want to use the solution with your own sample video and retrained model, please follow the instructions given in the next section.